 In various in-person and online voting events, members from different ethnic and immigrant groups were eager to nominate and vote for community leaders that they believed should be honored in art.
 Community members were able to feel empowered by the input and decisions that they made.
 This dynamic voting process also provided the opportunity for many well-deserving community leaders to get recognition and appreciation for their hard work.

-Meet the Community Leaders
+Meet the Immigrant heroes

 who were voted to be feathered in My New Land